sapph1re/btc-port/README.md

     cp .env.example .env
     ```

-1. Edit ".env" and set your values:
+1. Edit ".env" and set your values, make sure to set DB_URL with your db password:

     ```shell
     nano .env